Willkommen! German is the global language most often recommended or required for a variety of majors at many American and Canadian colleges.

 German is a key business language in the European Union and in the rapidly growing markets of Central and Eastern Europe.
 Twenty million people in the world are currently learning German as a foreign language.
 Germany is Michigan's largest trade partner in Europe.

-The German Program is committed to the following broad goals for its students:
+German courses are committed to the following broad goals for its students:

 - Developing the ability to use the German language effectively and meaningfully in a range of personal and professional contexts